matefs/webscraper-request-cheerio-express/README.md

 # Webscraper request cheerio express
-See the last news title from the site http://g1.globo.com/ using a webscraper.
+See the last news title from the site http://g1.globo.com/ using a javascript webscraper.

 ### Project Image